sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

 3. You then provide this dictionary as an attachment to the `NSExtensionItem`, with type `kUTTypePropertyList` - the same type you used to extract data _sent from_ the preprocessor.
-4. Finally, you send the extension item back to the preprocessor by calling `completeRequestReturningItems(_, completionHandler:)` on the extension context.
+4. Finally, you call `completeRequestReturningItems(_, completionHandler:)` on the extension context to send the extension item back to the preprocessor.

 In the case of __MarqueeMaker__ the UI of the extension is used to determine _which_ of the HTML tags should be wrapped in `<marquee>` tags.
 The javascript